 I would also suggest letting your son laugh at you for your fears.
 If he's afraid of the doctor, let him give you shots, and exaggerate your fear in a way that makes him laugh.
 Also, pick something that he is NOT afraid of, and pretend to be very frightened of it.
 Make it something harmless.
 Be silly and over the top in your reaction -- not actually panicky, but more goofy, so that he laughs at your reaction.
 The goal is to get him giggling as much as possible.
 Let him reassure you.
 You could try different things.
 Start with a rock, move on to a butterfly, and then maybe a roly poly bug.

 In the meantime, when your son expresses a fear of bees, empathize.
-It won't work to talk him out of it, and telling him there's nothing to be frightened of would just make him feel ashamed.
+You can't talk him out of the fear, and telling him there's nothing to be frightened of would just make him feel ashamed.
 But once you empathize, you can reassure him: "They're scary, huh?
 I understand.
 I'll keep you safe, Sweetie....Don't worry, they won't come to us.
-They only sting to defend themselves so we'll leave them alone."
+They only sting to defend themselves, so we'll leave them alone."
 You will probably have to stay close to him while he's outside.
-Offering him reassurance is a healing process, because it is an antidote to the fear that's locked up inside him, making him feel alone and scared.
+Offering him reassurance is a healing process, because it is an antidote to the fear that's locked up inside him, which makes him feel alone and scared.

 You can move on then to humanizing the bee.
 If he likes dinosaurs, give SillyBee a dinosaur best friend.
 When he gets lost in the honey, his mother misses him and goes in search of him.
 As you draw and discuss the bee family, pay close attention to his level of comfort.
 If he seems very anxious, breathe with him.
 Or simply back off a bit.
 Or best yet, find a way to make the whole thing more giggly, which will relax him.